smurfix/asynctelnet/README.rst

 Introduction
 ============

-asynctelnet is a Telnet Client and Server library for python.
+asynctelnet is an asynchronous Telnet Client and Server library for python.
 This project requires python 3.6 and later, using the anyio_ module.

 .. _anyio: https://anyio.readthedocs.io/

-asynctelnet is an anyio-ization of the telnetlib3_ module.
+asynctelnet is a heavily modified anyio-ization of the telnetlib3_ module.

 .. _telnetlib3: https://telnetlib3.readthedocs.io/